Finding Influential Instances for Distantly Supervised Relation Extraction: Related Work

-\citet{riedel2010modeling, hoffmann2011knowledge, surdeanu2012multi} tried to address the noisy label difficulty in DS by multi-instance learning (MIL).
+There are a series of works trying to address the noisy label difficulty in DS by multi-instance learning (MIL) \cite{hoffmann2011knowledge,riedel2010modeling,surdeanu2012multi}.
 MIL considers the training labels in \emph{bag} level instead of instance level.
 Each bag contains at least one instance with the labeled relation while the exact label of each instance is unknown.
-As MIL being proved effective in relation extraction, it was firstly introduced to neural relation extraction by \citet{zeng2015distant}, where the piece-wise convolutional neural network (PCNN) was developed, and only one instance with the largest predicted probability was selected in each bag.
+As MIL being proved effective in relation extraction, it was firstly introduced to neural relation extraction by Zeng et al. \shortcite{zeng2015distant}, where the piece-wise convolutional neural network (PCNN) was developed, and only one instance with the largest predicted probability was selected in each bag.

-Later, attention \cite{lin2016neural,ZHOU2018240,jia2019arnor,yuan2019cross}, reinforcement learning \cite{feng2018reinforcement,yang2018distantly,qin2018robust}, and adversarial training \cite{wu2017adversarial, qin2018dsgan, han2018denoising} have been proposed for further improvement.
+Later, attention \cite{lin2016neural,ZHOU2018240,jia2019arnor,yuan2019cross,ye2019distant,zhou2021self}, reinforcement learning \cite{feng2018reinforcement,yang2018distantly,qin2018robust,chen2021distant}, and adversarial training \cite{wu2017adversarial,qin2018dsgan,han2018denoising,shi2018genre} have been proposed for further improvement.
 However, above works usually require intense trials in fine-tuning of the hyper-parameters in practice, or are not interpretable to human-beings.
-In this work, we propose a model-agnostic and interpretable instance selection method via IFS, namely REIF, which is easy-to-use and effective to various DL models.
+In this work, we propose a model-agnostic and interpretable instance selection method via IF, which is easy-to-use for most DL models without many hyperparameters to choose.